Skip to main content

 Choose the content languages that you would like to import:

-If you have already imported the chosen items previously and wish to download newer versions of these to Lokalise, then select the Overwrite updated translations checkbox.
+If you have already imported the chosen items and wish to download newer versions to Lokalise, select the Overwrite updated translations checkbox.
 Please note that this will overwrite all the corresponding translations in your Lokalise project with new versions from Storyblok.

 Click OK.
 Your content will be imported to Lokalise in the background.
 After this process is finished, you’ll see this notification message: